Mozilla-Campus-Club-of-SLIIT/certify-be/certificate-importer/README.md

 # Mass Certificate Insertion Script

-This Python script allows you to **mass-insert certificates into a MongoDB database** from a CSV file and **export the certificate information** (name, email, and generated credential ID) to a CSV file.
+This Python script allows you to **mass-insert certificates into a MongoDB database** from a CSV file and **export the certificate information** (email, name, credential ID, and credential URL) to a CSV file.

 ## Requirements